ZhenweiYang96/MSc-Statistics-Thesis/Readme.md

 ## Contents

 The thesis report is named `MSc Thesis Z. Yang.pdf` and the supplementary materials are also attached, named as `Supplementary-materials.pdf`.
+The thesis and data usage is approved by the FETC (Utrecht University) in `ethical approval.pdf`.

 Besides, the repository contains two folders `Data Archive` and `report`.